devDucks/astroarch/README.md

 If you trust me, this should be always the preferred way to connect using VNC. noVNC goes through the browser and is less fluid and performant than a real VNC client.
 You can use whatever VNC client you prefer, there should be no issue.

-The address is `astroarch.local` (or the IP if you prefer) and the port is 5900
+The address is `astroarch.local` (or the IP if you prefer) and the port is 5900.

+If you have started an Xorg session with Xrdp, you can connect with your VNC client on port 5910.

 Few VNC client suggestions (work an all platforms):
 - TigerVNC (https://tigervnc.org/)